The Chronicles of Narnia: The Voyage of the Dawn Treader: Cancelled console game

-The game is set as a journey to Aslan's country and then back to England.
-As King Caspian, Edmund, or Lucy, the player will encounter sea monsters and dragons in epic battles.
-Loosely based on the movie The Chronicles of Narnia: The Voyage of the Dawn Treader, the game also shares some sequences with the original book.

-The player becomes one of the film's three main characters: King Caspian, Lucy and Edmund.
-Gameplay includes defeating enemies including bosses with a sword as well as solving simple puzzles.
-In some parts the player will control a rowboat and has to evade rocks and attacking pirates on a rowboat.
-Health and stamina can be replenished along the way by picking up bottles dropped by defeating enemies or destroying jars or opening treasure chests.

-The game, just like its predecessor, was met with average to mixed reviews upon release.
-Will Wilson, writing for the mobile gaming website Pocket Gamer, gave a 6/10 mixed review, stating that: "the Voyage of the Dawn Treader is a solid movie tie-in that doesn't desecrate the license and will please fans, but it doesn't offer up anything to get pulses racing either".

 Release

-The Voyage of the Dawn Treader held its world premiere on November 30, 2010 in London at the Royal Film Performance in Leicester Square.
-It was the first time the Royal Film Performance was screened in Digital 3D and the second time a Narnia film premiered at the event, the first being The Lion, the Witch and the Wardrobe in 2005.
+The Voyage of the Dawn Treader held its world premiere on November 30, 2010, in London as the 64th Royal Film Performance in Leicester Square.
+It was the first time the Royal Film Performance was unveiled in Digital 3D and the second time an opening film bowed at the event, the first being The Lion, the Witch and the Wardrobe in 2005.
 The premiere was attended by various personalities, including Queen Elizabeth II and Prince Philip.
 It was given a pre-release gala on December 8 in Knoxville, Tennessee followed by a North American premiere in Louisville, Kentucky on December 9, 2010.
 The film was originally set to have a May 2009 release date when Disney was still producing it.
 But was later delayed when Disney pulled itself and Fox helmed the production.
 Fox later announced a December 2010 release date because it felt that Narnia would do better during the holidays.
-It had its major release in Digital 3D, RealD 3D, and 2D formats in Asia and Australia on December 2, 2010 and in North America and Europe on December 10, 2010.
+It had its major release in Asia and Australia on December 2, 2010, and in North America and Europe on December 10, 2010.